William F. Sharp

 William Fletcher Sharp (September 22, 1885 – March 30, 1947) was a United States Army major general.

-Sharp, a career Army officer, commanded the Visayan–Mindanao Force during the Philippines campaign (1941–1942), and surrendered his command to the Japanese after the Fall of Corregidor.
+Sharp, a career Army officer, commanded the Visayas–Mindanao Force during the Philippines campaign (1941–1942), and surrendered his command to the Japanese after the Fall of Corregidor.
 He spent the rest of the war as a prisoner of war, and died shortly after his postwar retirement from the Army.

 Early life

 Sharp was born at Yankton, South Dakota.
 He enlisted in the Army in August 1904 and served with Company G, 2nd Battalion of Engineers as a private and corporal.
 Sharp was commissioned as an infantry officer in February 1907 and transferred to the field artillery in September 1907.

 World War I

 Sharp commanded the 11th Field Artillery Regiment on the western front in France from July 10 to October 24, 1918.
 He later was the commanding officer of the 78th Field Artillery Regiment on the western front.